 - following at least two prior therapies when ASCT or multi-agent chemotherapy is not a treatment option.

-Adcetris is indicated for the treatment of adult patients with CD30+ HL at increased risk of relapse or progression following ASCT.
+Adcetris is indicated for the treatment of adult patients with relapsed or refractory sALCL.

-Adcetris is indicated for the treatment of adult patients with relapsed or refractory systemic anaplastic large cell lymphoma (sALCL).
+Adcetris is indicated for the treatment of adult patients with CD30+ cutaneous T cell lymphoma (CTCL) after at least 1 prior systemic therapy.